Get outdoors and go for a walk! The Sacramento National Wildlife Refuge Complex offers a variety of trails. Learn more below.

-Logan Creek Trails - Open only from February 15 - June 30.
-Access is from parking lot D off of County Road 68.
-See the brochure and photos.
+Logan Creek Trail - Open only from February 15 - June 30 (see photos).
+Up to 6 miles of trails through wetlands and vernal pools.
+In-ground blinds are available for photography (waders required).
+Access is from Parking Lot D, off of County Road 68.

 This 1-mile trail (1/2 mile out and back) is a shaded walk through riparian habitat.
-Part way along the trail is a small board walk where visitors can look into the wetland and catch glimpses of waterfowl.
+Part way along the trail is a small boardwalk where visitors can overlook a wetland and catch glimpses of waterfowl.
 This is a great spot to see wood ducks during the spring and summer.
-Trail begins near the platform.
-See the brochure.
-More information about Colusa NWR click here.
+Trail begins near the Observation Deck.

-This 1-mile trail (1/2 mile out and back) departs from the observation platform at the parking area, and takes you to a second observation platform.
+This 1-mile trail (1/2 mile out and back) departs from the Observation Platform at the parking area, and takes you to a second Observation Platform.
 Very limited shade during the summer.
 Great viewing of sandhill cranes and waterfowl from October - February.
-See the brochure.
-For more information about the Llano Seco unit click here.

-Trails are only open from February 15 - June 30.
+Trails are only open from February 15 - June 30 (see photos).
 Up to 6 miles of trails.
 Riparian section offers great viewing of songbirds and raptors.
-Waterfowl is present until the wetlands dry up in March/April.
-See the brochure and photos.
-For more information about Sutter NWR click here.
+Waterfowl are present until wetlands dry up in March/April.

 Eight of the Sac River NWR units have trails.
-From May 15 - August 15 bicycles are permitted on the trails except on Ord Bend.
-Some units do have hunting between August 1 - May 31.
-Restrooms are only available on the Sul Norte unit.
-All areas offer great riparian habitat and viewing of migratory songbirds between March - late May.
-All brochures and more information can be found on the Sacramento River NWR Visitor Activties webpage.
+From May 15 - August 15 bicycles are permitted on the trails except at Ord Bend.
+Some units allow hunting between August 1 - May 31, so visit the Sacramento River NWR Visitor Activities webpage if you are concerned about user-overlap.
+Restrooms are only available at Sul Norte unit.
+All areas have riparian habitat that offer great viewing of songbirds between March and late May.

 Follow Us Online